Editorial policy for Milton News

 9. Mistakes and complaints

-Mistakes are inevitable, particularly since we are entirely volunteer-run and come from a mix of backgrounds.
+Mistakes are inevitable, particularly since we are entirely volunteer-run.
 Complaints will be treated fairly and, if reasonable, we will aim to correct/remove the offending content from the website as soon as possible.